papaniivanderpuye/WidgetShop/README.md

 - `sudo chmod 777 /var/log/widget_shop.log`

 ### run application:
-Start inside the outermost folder of the directory and run the commands in the terminal (you may need to be a root user to perform some of these commands)
+Start inside the outermost folder of the directory(Which should be called WidgetShop) and run the commands in the terminal (you may need to be a root user to perform some of these commands)
 - `python2.7 server/main.py`